TikTok brand ambassador programs are a prime way to build buzz and earn awesome product videos. Here's how to structure your program and its...

 Because influencers are so much more time-efficient and scalable versus a DIY ambassador program.
-This is especially true if you use a micro-influencer marketing platform like Statusphere.
+Granted you're using a platform like Statusphere.

-Want to learn more about how our platform works?
-Get in touch with one of our consumer-to-consumer marketing specialists to see how we can get more people posting about your brand ASAP.
+Want to see how our platform works?
+Get in touch with one of our experts to learn how we can optimize your brand’s influencer marketing in a fraction of the time.